neildesai100/cloud-to-butt/README.md

 Installation
 ------------

+Download the 'CoronaToBorona.crx' file.
 In Chrome, choose Window > Extensions.
 Drag CoronaToBorona.crx into the page that appears.

 Why
 ------------